minzhang-1/fast-3d-object-detection/index.md

 We use the KITTI object detection benchmark dataset [[13](http://www.cvlibs.net/datasets/kitti/eval_object.php?obj_benchmark=3d)].
 It has 7481 training point clouds and 7518 testing point clouds, comprising 80256 labeled objects in total.
 There are mainly three types of objects: car, pedestrian and cyclist.
 Since the ground truth label of the testing set is not publicly available, we will follow previous papers to split the training set into 3712 training samples and 3769 validation samples.
 We train our model on the training samples and evaluate the performance on the validation set.

 ### Quantitative Results ###
-Table 1 summarizes the quantitative results evaluated on the 3D validation set for "Car".
+The table below summarizes the quantitative results evaluated on the 3D validation set for "Car".
 Our Average Precision (AP) is very close to the PointRCNN [[11](https://arxiv.org/abs/1812.04244)] which is 2-stage in the Easy mode, and is competitive in Moderate and Hard with the state-of-the-art 1-stage framework 3DSSD [[6](https://arxiv.org/abs/2002.10187)].
 We present 4 different settings for comparison with different combinations of the sampling rate and the number of neighbours in the ball query.